THE NEXT ELECTION IS ON

 A: Individualized sample ballots are available on the State Election Board website, okvoterportal.okelections.us.
 County election boards provide sample ballots, too.

 A: On Election Day, you must vote in the precinct where you’re registered.
 The precinct location is printed on your Voter ID card.
 To find your polling place, visit the Oklahoma State Election Board website, https://okvoterportal.okelections.us/..

 A: Generally speaking, yes.
 State law requires voters to present a valid photo identification issued by the federal government, the state of Oklahoma, or a federally recognized tribe, such as a driver’s license or passport.
 You also can present your free Voter Identification Card, which is issued to you by your county election board when you register to vote.
 If you have no identification, you may cast a provisional ballot accompanied by a sworn affidavit.

 A: Yes, but don’t show them to anyone at your polling place or while you are voting.

 A: You can make changes in your voter registration address or political affiliation within the same county online until Fri., Feb.
 10. Voters who are already registered can change their address or party affiliation at: https://okvoterportal.okelections.us/.
 Name changes, changes of address to a new county, and new voter registrations must be submitted via paper forms, which can be filled out electronically at https://okvoterportal.okelections.us/Home/RegWizard.
 Once completed, the form must be printed, signed, and submitted per the online instructions.

 A: No. If you will be away on Election Day from the precinct where you’re registered, you might consider voting by absentee ballot or participating in early voting in the county where you’re registered.

-A: Yes.
-You can request an absentee ballot before 5 p.m.
-Monday October 24.
+A: You can request an absentee ballot before 5 p.m. on the third Monday (15 days) before the election.
 Requests can be submitted online at https://okvoterportal.okelections.us, downloaded from the state election board website, or obtained from your county election board.